Company Dissolution £49.99 +VAT

 How long does it take to dissolve a company?

-It usually takes 3 months; however, it can sometimes take up to 6 months to strike off a company.
+It usually takes Companies House 2 to 3 months to close a company.

 Under what circumstances can a company not apply for voluntary dissolution?

 A company cannot apply for voluntary strike off under the following circumstances:

 - It has traded or sold stock in the last 3 months